ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-edge-services-cluster.md

 # Architecture pattern for using edge services cluster with NSX-T
 {: #arch-pattern-edge-services-cluster}

-When you deploy a vCenter Server instance in your {{site.data.keyword.cloud}} classic infrastructure, you might optionally deploy an edge services cluster.
+When you deploy a VMware vCenter Server® instance in your {{site.data.keyword.cloud}} classic infrastructure, you might optionally deploy an edge services cluster.

-Edge services cluster might host, for example, a Juniper vSRX, Fortinet FortiGate or other third-party router or firewall.
+Edge services cluster might host, for example, a Juniper® vSRX, Fortinet® FortiGate® or other third-party router or firewall.
 You can control which VLANs are associated with the router or firewall that is running on it through the [gateway appliance](/docs/gateway-appliance?topic=gateway-appliance-about#firewall) configurations.

-**Edge services cluster** must not be mixed with **NSX-T edge cluster**, which consists of NSX-T edge transport nodes.
+**Edge services cluster** must not be mixed with **NSX-T edge cluster**, which consists of VMware NSX-T™ edge transport nodes.
 Edge services cluster provides compute capacity for Juniper vSRX or third-party router or firewalls.
 The VLAN routing can be controlled by [gateway appliance configuration](/docs/gateway-appliance?topic=gateway-appliance-managing-vlans-and-gateway-appliances) in {{site.data.keyword.cloud_notm}} classic network.
 {: important}

 ## Deploying edge services cluster with NSX-T